No script

 12. Voronet Monastery, Bucovina

 Voronet Monastery was built by Stephen the Great in 1488 in a record three months and three weeks.
 It was meant to commemorate his victory against the Ottoman Empire in Vaslui.
-He was one of Moldova's most famous rulers in medieval times, an important figure in Romania's history.
+He was one of Moldova's most famous rulers in medieval times, and an important figure in Romania's history.

 The Monastery is renowned worldwide for the intense and peculiar shade of blue used in the frescoes on the outside walls.
 The color commonly known as Voronet blue managed to remain just as vibrant 500 years after being painted.
 Its mysterious formula continues to puzzle artists and scientists to this day, which is why it's a source of superstition and religious fame.